apartmentlines/mattermost-plugin-poor-mans-scheduled-messages/DEVELOPMENT.md

 • Single, central list of external capabilities.
 • Application packages depend only on small, purpose‑built interfaces.
 • Production wiring lives in one place (`plugin.go`).
 • Unit tests swap in gomock mocks or hand fakes with zero Mattermost dependencies.

 #### Adding a new capability

 1. Edit `internal/ports/ports.go` and extend the appropriate interface or add a new one.

 2. Regenerate mocks:

-       make mocks        # or run mockgen manually (see above)
+       make mocks

-3. Implement the method in the production adapter
-   (usually this means adding a thin wrapper method to the relevant `pluginapi.*Service` value in `plugin.go`).
+3. Implement the method in the production adapter  (usually this means adding a thin wrapper method to the relevant `pluginapi.*Service` value in `plugin.go`).

 4. Inject the new port into any package that needs it via constructor parameters.

 5. Update tests to set expectations on the new gomock mock or adjust hand fakes.

-Follow these steps and the application will remain decoupled, test‑friendly, and easy to evolve.